evilcel3ri/yaCTFpl/manual.md

 ## Grep stuff

 * -v: see NOT matches
-* -w: see ONLY matches
+* -o: see ONLY matches

 # Sources